xyctruth/stream/README.md

 ## Introduction

-Stream is a stream library based on golang 1.18 generics (manipulate slice like java steam)
+Stream is a stream library based on golang 1.18 generics (manipulate slice like java stream)

 ## Getting Started